Mister Ed Theme Song

 Featuring the Voice of Allan Lane

 Much of the program’s humor is at the expense of Ed’s owner Wilbur Post, the only person with whom Ed will speak.
-The show’s producer, Arthur Lubin, chose Alan Young as Wilbur because he “just seemed like the sort of guy a horse would talk to.”
+Arthur Lubin chose Alan Young to play Wilbur because he “just seemed like the sort of guy a horse would talk to.”
 Connie Hines was delightful in the role of Carol Post, though the show’s story lines focused on the relationship and antics between Wilbur and Mister Ed.

 The Famous Mister Ed